 The Centers for Disease Control and Prevention (“CDC”) estimates that one in four adults age 65 or older report falling each year, resulting in about 1,800 nursing home deaths annually.[1]
 Prevention of falls, including those during the transfer of a patient, begins with a proper resident assessment to identify specific risk factors that exacerbate the likelihood of a dangerous slip and fall, such as previous falls, physical weakness, or recent transfers.
 Senior living facilities are responsible for recognizing and assessing these risk factors and implementing plans to prevent such occurrences.
 Even when individualized care plans are utilized, however, residents are still commonly injured when negligent facilities are understaffed or fail to implement proper lift safety protocols.

 If your parent or a loved one was injured during a mechanical lift transfer, we invite you to call our office to schedule a free consultation with an experienced Michigan nursing home fall attorney.
 We can listen to the facts of your case, explain your legal options, and tenaciously fight for accountability and compensation.
-At Olsman MacKenzie Peacock and Wallace, we represent injured nursing home residents and their families on a contingency-fee basis, meaning we are only entitled to a fee if we secure compensation.
+At Olsman MacKenzie Peacock, we represent injured nursing home residents and their families on a contingency-fee basis, meaning we are only entitled to a fee if we secure compensation.

 How Do Mechanical Lift Injuries Occur?